 The following entrepreneurs achieved incredible success.
 They also have consumed marijuana or are openly supportive of marijuana.

 Steve Jobs was the world famous inventor and co-founder of Apple.
 He was born in 1955 in San Francisco, California.
-He was adopted, as his biological parents were graduate students.
+He was adopted (as he was born to graduate students).
 He didn’t find out about his birth parents until he was 27 years old.
-He was adopted and named by parents in California (the area that would later become Silicon Valley).
+He was adopted and named by parents in California (the area that would become Silicon Valley).

 Needless to say, the work of Jobs and Apple has had a lasting impact on the entire world (and continues to do so).
 The revolutionary products of Apple (namely the iPod, iPhone, and iPad) are now considered the drivers in technology evolution.